paulogodinho-actions/aws-ec2-self-hosted-runner/README.md

 ## Setting up
 ### Broker
-This action requires a pre-set-up agent in EC2 that will spawn an EC2 Instance from a Launch Template and save required data to SSM Parameter Store, we call this agent **broker**.<br>
+This action requires a pre-set-up agent in EC2 that will run this Action, spawning EC2 Instance from a Launch Template and saving required data to SSM Parameter Store, we call this agent **Broker**.<br>
-The broker can be a small machine, like a T2.micro with Amazon Linux 2, the spawn instances AWS CLI takes mere seconds to run, unless you have a high volume of machines to spawn, a single one can handle all your jobs.
+The Broker can be a small machine, like a T2.micro with Amazon Linux 2, the spawn instances AWS CLI call takes mere seconds to run, unless you have a high volume of machines to spawn, a single one can handle all your workflows.

 Broker Requirements:
 - Node LTS